-Because the action of Botrytis is unpredictable and erratic, as it needs autumnal morning mists followed by clear warm days to flourish, so these wines are rarely made every vintage.
+Because the action of Botrytis is unpredictable and erratic, as it needs autumnal morning mists followed by clear warm days to flourish, these wines are rarely made in every vintage.

 International accolades are numerous, and demand outstrips supply.
 Now many producers feel that a Pinot Noir in their wine range is becoming an essential badge of prestige.
 Consequently, plantings in other areas such as Marlborough and Hawke’s Bay are also increasing rapidly, and here there is potential to increase volumes significantly.